Defective Breast Implants

 of serious health risks, including anaplastic large cell lymphoma (ALCL).

-ALCL is generally found in the fibrous scar tissue, or a capsule that
+ALCL is generally found in the fibrous scar tissue or a capsule that develops

-develops between the implant and the rest of the breast.
-Symptoms of ALCL
+between the implant and the rest of the breast.
+Symptoms of ALCL can include:

-the implants.
-Despite the reported number of cases of ALCL related to
+Despite the reported number of cases of ALCL related to breast implants,

 There are flaws in the FDA's logic, and despite recent efforts to urge